It’s time to compare the top group tour companies for solo travellers and singles.

-My pick of the best group tour companies for solo travellers!
-From Intrepid and Trek America, to Busabout, Contiki, MedSailors and Travel Talk Tours – who offers the best experience for solo travellers?
-It’s time to compare the top group tour companies.
+Coming up, I’ll run through the best group tour companies for solo travellers!
+From Intrepid and Trek America, to Busabout, Contiki, MedSailors and Travel Talk Tours – who offers the best experience for solo travellers and singles?

 Travelling solo can be daunting at the best of times, even more so when you set off on an adventure to a country where you don’t speak the language or know how to get around.
 When you travel as part of a group, the stresses are taken away, leaving more time to truly enjoy yourself!
 Not to mention, you’ll have a great bunch of new friends by the end.